kiante-fernandez/ddm-starting-point-closed-form/README.md

 | `Exchange.lean` | exchange of summation and integration |
 | `Result1.lean` | the closed-form density and the non-decision window |
 | `Faddeeva.lean`, `LargeTime.lean` | the Faddeeva function and the large-time starting-point integral |

-The drift-integrated small-time density is a definition, as it is taken from the literature in the manuscript.
-Not formalized: the large-time series itself, the bound on the Faddeeva function, and the gradient formulas.